Topend Sports Logo

 The precursor of the Asian Games, the Far Eastern Championship Games (called the Oriental Olympics at the time) were held in Manila, the Philippines, in 1913, with six participating countries: Philippines, Thailand, China, Japan, Malaysia and Hong Kong.

-The first Asian Games in 1951 had 11 participating countries, with the latest Games in 2010 having 45 nations and 9704 athletes competing.
+The first official Asian Games in 1951 had 11 participating countries, with the last few Games having 45 nations, which are all 45 National Olympic Committees who are members of the Olympic Council of Asia.
 Only seven countries have competed in all editions of the games: India, Indonesia, Japan, the Philippines, Sri Lanka, Singapore and Thailand.

 Number of nations and athletes at each Asian Games